oarepo/vue-popup-login/README.md

 time and javascript calls have passed between the time user clicked on the link and route guard was triggered and this would cause the popup be blocked.

-Because of that application can register a ``loginRequiredNotifier`` that should display that login is required and provide a ``login`` button on which the user would click.
+Because of that application can register a ``loginRequiredHandler`` that should display that login is required and provide a ``login`` button on which the user would click.
+The click handler should call $auth.login and its result should be returned as the result of loginRequiredHandler.
+A sample implementation is in the sections below.

 ### Unauthorized guards